How I Repurposed and Reinvented My Thrift Store and Flea Market Finds

 before picture of antique cabinet

 Here’s the piece from when we first moved in.
-Every owner before we bought the house left this special cabinet behind so a piece of history stayed throughout the years.
+Before we bought the house, every owner left this unique cabinet behind, so a piece of history stayed throughout the years.

-We were in desperate need of bedroom storage space and this was a perfect piece to use as a dresser for our clothing and other essentials.
+We desperately needed bedroom storage space, and this was a perfect piece to use as a dresser for our clothing and other essentials.

 vintage French door and antique chippy built-in